bubaigcect/parse-json-helper/README.md

-# json-response-helper
+# parse-json-helper

-`json-response-helper` is a simple Go package designed to facilitate the creation and handling of JSON responses in HTTP servers.
+`parse-json-helper` is a simple Go package designed to facilitate the creation and handling of JSON responses in HTTP servers.
 It provides a function to standardize the structure and content of JSON responses, making it easier to ensure consistency across your HTTP endpoints.

 ## Features